aipmhub/aipm-chat/contributing/Basic/Feature-Development.md

 ### Data Export

-In LobeChat, when a user chooses to export data, the current session, topic, message, and settings data are packaged into a JSON file and provided for download.
+In AiPMChat, when a user chooses to export data, the current session, topic, message, and settings data are packaged into a JSON file and provided for download.
 The standard structure of this JSON file is as follows:

 ```json
 {